shawnyu5/fragments/submission/lab_2/README.md

 16. Set the **Password** options that you want to use.
 The defaults are OK, but you can decide and adjust things as you wish.
 When you're finished, click **Next step**.

 17. Set the **Multi-Factor Authenticate (MFA) and Account Recovery** options.
 There are extra charges associated with MFA, which we won't use.
-The only attributes that we'll verify are the user's **Email**.
+The only attribute that we'll verify is the user's **Email** (i.e., a user will have to prove they own an email address before we allow them to sign up).
 Also make sure that you select **Email** under **Which attributes do you want to verify?**.
-This will allow Cognito to email a verification code to a user's email address in order to validate their account.
-The other defaults are OK.
+This will allow Cognito to email a verification code to a user's email address in order to validate their ownership of the email address.
+The other defaults are OK as they are.
 Click **Next step**.

 18. Set the **Message Customization** options that you want to use.
 When a user signs up, these are the email messages that get sent.
 The defaults are OK, but you can modify the **Verification and Invitation** messages if you like.
 Click **Next step** when you are done.